2022–2023 mpox outbreak: Transmission patterns

 The 2022–2023 outbreak initially had a different pattern of spread compared to prior mpox outbreaks outside Africa.
 Genetic evidence suggest the outbreak likely started in Nigeria.
 Given the unusually high frequency of human-to-human transmission observed in this event, and the probable community transmission without history of traveling to endemic areas, spread of the virus through close contact is more likely, with transmission during sexual activities being the most common route.
 Most cases have been in men.
 A significant proportion of cases, although not all, are in men who have sex with men (MSM), notably in Canada, Spain, and the UK, with many cases diagnosed in sexual health clinics.
 Cases are mostly in young and middle-aged men.
 This points to transmission due to close contact during sex as being the main route of transmission.
-In May 2022, the European Centre for Disease Prevention and Control (ECDC) considered the mpox virus to be moderately transmissible among humans.
+In May 2022, the European Centre for Disease Prevention and Control (ECDC) considered the monkeypox virus to be moderately transmissible among humans.
 According to the centre, among MSM who contracted the virus, the most common means of transmission is likely through sexual activity due to intimate contact with infectious skin lesions.
 The ECDC rated likelihood of transmission due to close contact, including sexual contact, as "high", but, without close contact, as low.
 In Nature, Anne Rimoin and Raina MacIntyre speculate that the higher percentage of MSM affected is a result of coincidental introduction to the community and then sexual activity constituting "close contact" rather than the virus itself becoming sexually transmitted.
-However, in a study published in August 2022, infectious mpox virus was able to be isolated from semen samples, and the prolonged shedding of virus in seminal fluids raised the possibility of a genital reservoir for human mpox.
+However, in a study published in August 2022, infectious monkeypox virus was able to be isolated from semen samples, and the prolonged shedding of virus in seminal fluids raised the possibility of a genital reservoir for human mpox.